The Banishment: Critical response

 David Gritten of The Daily Telegraph called the film "a mythic masterpiece" and that "The Banishment confirms Zvyagintsev as a director of world stature."
 Film critic Patrick Z. McGavin said "the movie requires extraordinary patience, and those inclined to surrender to the film's heavy mood and elusive rhythm are bound to experience a significant revelation."
 The film's narrative has been described as "frustrating" and "suffers from structural problems."
 Sight & Sound said "the film's dramatic narrative twist is clumsily rendered.
 Intended to disorientate, it comes over as contrived."
 The Guardians Peter Bradshaw criticized the film's open-ended nature and how it left questions unanswered saying, "there is an outstanding film somewhere inside this sprawling mass of ideas, which might have been shaped more exactingly in the edit."

 The cinematography by Mikhail Krichman received great praise from most critics.
 Its slow pace and long running time divided critics, having been described as "at times a painfully slow film" and "it slips gently by, holding the attention in an iron grip."
 Anton Bitel said "the viewer's patience is rewarded with exquisite painterly images, some unexpectedly rapid developments and a truly bleak vision of human error and its consequences."

 The film drew frequent comparisons to the works of Andrei Tarkovsky, as well as visually referencing Ingmar Bergman, Robert Bresson, and Michelangelo Antonioni.
 Birgit Beumers of KinoKultura criticized this aspect of the film, stating "these quotations are obtrusive and too obvious" while Neil Young's Film Lounge concurred, stating "Zvyagintsev has ended up merely aping the cinematic giants who have come before him."
 Empire's David Parkinson said the film "feels more like a ciné dissertation designed to showcase Zvyagintsev's appreciation of the medium than an original piece of cinema."

+Awards

 Konstantin Lavronenko won the Best Actor award at the 2007 Cannes Film Festival for his performance in the film.